 After spending the holiday home with a terrible cough and body aches, she began to recover physically — but by the last days of 2020, she still wasn’t feeling quite like herself.
 Mostly, she felt foggy.
 At first, she tried to write it off as lingering fatigue from the virus.
 But Furr, a radio news anchor in Nashville, TN, began to acknowledge that something else might be going on while she was reporting on the Christmas Day bombing that had severely shaken her city.
 “As I was trying to go down the list of things that happened as I usually do, I struggled,” Furr says.
 “I wasn’t sure what I was talking about.
 I had to go to commercial break early to gather my thoughts.”
 Something was seriously wrong.

-“Getting sick was awful, but it wasn’t until later that I realized what a toll it took on my brain,” Furr tells Refinery29.
+“Getting sick was awful, but it wasn’t until later that I realised what a toll it took on my brain,” Furr tells Refinery29.
 “All the other symptoms were going away, but I still didn’t feel quite right.
 I haven’t felt like myself since I got sick, and there are times I can’t finish a sentence without stopping and thinking, Now I don’t know where I’m going.
 Or: What am I talking about?” she explains.
 “As someone who talks for a living, being someone who suddenly can’t get her thoughts together is scary.”

 Up to a third of people who had COVID-19 developed neuropsychiatric symptoms that lasted six months after their diagnosis, an April study in The Lancet Psychiatry found.
 Such symptoms affect all age groups, and persist even after respiratory symptoms resolve, according to an article in JAMA Psychiatry.
 Some patients, like Furr, experience symptoms like memory problems, a lack of clarity, and poor concentration.
 “Many COVID survivors with brain fog say they have to work twice as hard for half as much,” says James Jackson, PsyD, a psychologist and the director of behavioral health The ICU Recovery Center at Vanderbilt University, who’s worked with COVID-19 patients with long-term brain symptoms.